tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Fail Securily [failsafe]

 The idea behind "fail securely" is not much about something _to do_ but more about things _not to do_.
 The basic idea
-is: make sure that when you end up in a failure state, you do not fall back to an unsecure mode.
+is: make sure that when you end up in a failure state, you do not fall back to an insecure mode.
 Examples are given where, for instance when a client and a server software could not find any common authentication protocol, the client would simply download a new authentication protocol from the server.
 Then, a rogue server could simply refuse all the protocols a client would currently be compatible with and force the client into downloading a new authentication protocol that is in fact a rogue one and will authenticate this server as another secure server.

-In our case, such case of unsecure failure could have happened if, for instance, we were to give _reasons_ for transactions to be refused.
+In our case, such case of insecure failure could have happened if, for instance, we were to give _reasons_ for transactions to be refused.

 More precisely, imagine if, when the "buyer" does not have the sufficient funds, we were to return to the "seller"